-Across all cultures in the Northern hemisphere, the winter solstice was celebrated long before christian teachings, and a lot of our rituals and symbols are pagan in origin e.g having a tree, mistletoe.
+Across all cultures in the Northern hemisphere, the winter solstice was celebrated long before Christian teachings, and a lot of rituals and symbols are pagan in origin e.g having a tree, mistletoe.
 Ultimately, it was a time to promote peace and spend time with your family.
 In modernity, essentially, nothing has changed; this is a time of year about celebrating each other.

 Every family has their own traditions at this time and each ritual is as valuable and personal to them and their children as it is to others.
 For those who would like to celebrate an alternative Christmas this year, please read some of these popular alternatives:

 During the period of December schools are closed, work grinds to a halt and everyone takes a break.
-The 25th is the biggest day of the year for family gatherings and is celebrated with a meal by lots of countries around the world.
+The 25th of December is the biggest day of the year for family gatherings and is celebrated with a meal by lots of countries around the world.
 In Spain, Santa Claus is low key and the 25th is the day for a large family dinner.
 In Scandinavia, people celebrate a big dinner on the 24th and a smaller meal on the 25th.

-What’s called a ‘Christmas Tree’ today began as a pagan tree, and was decorated with candles, nuts, fruits, etc. Because of its pagan origins, early christians actually banned both Christmas trees and evergreen decorations.
-Whatever way you interpret it, having a tree now means having presents under it Christmas Day morning for the kids.
+What’s called a ‘Christmas Tree’ today began as a pagan tree, and was decorated with candles, nuts, fruits, etc. Because of its pagan origins, early Christians actually banned both Christmas trees and evergreen decorations.
+Whatever way you interpret it, having a tree now means having presents under it Christmas morning for the kids.

 If you would like to celebrate with a tree, why not get a potted tree or plant instead and decorate it with homemade decorations that you can make with the kids.

 A great way to celebrate this time of year is to help the needy.
 Kids and parents can both help in a number of ways that are both fun and a great way for kids to understand about those who need help.
 There are lots of charities in Ireland and abroad that need donations and help with fundraising.
 Choose your local cause and get the kids involved.